Prosecco & Petals

 3. Review Facebook and Instagram to see popularity and comments from other brides.

 4. Determine from their bio and experience that their interest is in wedding makeup and this is not just a side-line.

-After you have had your make up done just the way you want it, it is essential to take some time to assess the job over the day.
+After you have had your makeup done just the way you want it, it is essential to take some time to assess the job over the course of the day.
 Make sure to:

 Either at the trial or after some consideration, you will hopefully decide that you love the look created.
 If not, do not feel guilted into booking someone.
 Merely decline politely and cite a change in plans or budget.

 Often all that is needed to book is to either call the artist or make your intentions clear when communicating the details.
-Some makeup artists will ask for a small deposit to secure their services others may merely take the booking on good will.
+Some makeup artists will ask for a small deposit to secure their services but others may merely take the booking on goodwill.

 One of the biggest benefits of choosing a wedding makeup artist is in knowing you will look stunning on your day without any effort.
 To ensure they can do the best job possible it is worth clarifying: